 (6) operation requirements.

 b.
-The GWCOMR shall be revised to comply with the provisions contained in Rules 62-620.325 and 62-620.345, F.A.C., if applicable, or to comply with any applicable effluent standard or limitation issued or approved under Section 301(b)(2)(C) and (D), 304(b)(2) and 307(a)(2) of the Clean Water Act (the Act), as amended, by change in the effluent standards, limitations, or water quality standards previously issued or approved.
+The GWCOMR shall be revised to comply with the provisions contained in Rules 62-620.325 and 62-620.345, F.A.C., if applicable, or to comply with any applicable effluent standard or limitation issued or approved under Sections 301(b)(2)(C) and (D), 304(b)(2) and 307(a)(2) of the Clean Water Act (the Act), as amended, by change in the effluent standards, limitations, or water quality standards previously issued or approved.
 At a minimum, projects which involve any one of the following shall be reviewed by the Department for a determination on whether a modification to these Conditions will be required and if a modification is required, it shall be processed in accordance with Section 403.516(1)(c), F.S., and Rule 62-17.211, F.A.C., as applicable.

 (1) New major sources or deletion of existing major sources of wastewater;